 By connecting the feedback and other data from all sources, you can identify broad patterns in dissatisfaction and abandonment and then delve into the specifics of why each customer was lost.

-Understanding churn requires comprehensive knowledge of the customer journey from start to finish as well as insight into your clientele's needs and behaviors.
-This not only includes how customers interact with your company, but what they do — or are likely to do — once their interactions are complete.
-Each element is attached to an observable piece of data originating from a variety of sources, including customer service records, social media and technological tools.
+Understanding churn requires comprehensive knowledge of the customer journey from start to finish.
+You also need insight into your clientele's needs and behaviors.
+This includes how customers interact with your company, what they do — or are likely to do — once interactions are complete.
+Each element is attached to an observable piece of data originating from a variety of sources.
+Sources may include customer service records, social media and technological tools.
 Analyzing this raw churn data requires a sound assessment strategy to predict and reduce customer loss effectively.

 Using the customer churn calculator above can help you understand how much revenue your business could be saving by using Bloom's WiFi marketing and analytics platform to measure churn, create surveys, and create at risk customer campaigns.